 For shots, we made sure all the usual ones were up to date, took malaria tablets with us and we all had yellow fever shots but were never asked to produce the certificate. over 8 years ago

 Sorry, didn't answer the second part - yes you can do it ahead of time.
 Not sure where you are from but you should be able to download the visa forms from the Tanzanian HIgh Commission in your home country:

 http://www.tanzaniaembassy-us.org/ over 8 years ago

 Phil - we came from the Middle East (no YF) and had been told we had to have a YF certificate.
 We visited Zanzibar and Tanzania and were never asked to show it.
 Returned to the Middle East and not asked about it.

-I have subsequently been to the US, Italy, Bali, Singapore and the UK and have not had to declare that I went to a potentially YF area or that I have the right jabs. about 8 years ago
+I have subsequently been to the US, Italy, Bali, Singapore and the UK and have not had to declare that I went to a potentially YF area or that I have the right jabs. over 8 years ago